codster15/Vanila-javascript-project-list/README.md

 - **Twitter:** [@your_twitter_handle](https://twitter.com/your_twitter_handle) 🐦
 - **GitHub:** [Your GitHub Profile](https://github.com/your-username) 🐙

-## Current Projects

-1. **Project 1:  - A brief description of the first project.

  ## 🌐 Connect with Me
 I'm always open to connecting with fellow developers, collaborating on exciting projects, or just having a chat about the latest tech trends.
 Reach out to me through the following channels: